Edward Gierek: Katowice industrial district leader

-In March 1957, in addition to his Central Committee duties, Gierek became first secretary of the Katowice Voivodeship PZPR organization, and he kept this job until 1970.
+In March 1957, in addition to his Central Committee duties, Gierek became the first secretary of the Katowice Voivodeship PZPR organization, a job he kept until 1970.
 He created a personal power base in the Katowice region and became the nationally recognized leader of the young technocrat faction of the party.
 On the one hand Gierek was regarded as a pragmatic, non-ideological and economic progress-oriented manager, on the other he was known for his servile attitude toward the Soviet leaders, for whom he was a source of information concerning the PZPR and its personalities.
 Both the industrial supremacy of Gierek's well-run Upper Silesia territory and the special relationship with the Soviets he cultivated made many believe that Gierek was a likely successor to Gomułka.

-The Warsaw University law professor Mieczysław Maneli who knew Gierek from 1960 onward wrote about him in 1971: "Edward Gierek is an old‐fashioned Communist, but without fanaticism or zealousness.
+The Warsaw University law professor Mieczysław Maneli, who had known Gierek since 1960, wrote about him in 1971: "Edward Gierek is an old‐fashioned Communist, but without fanaticism or zealousness.
 His Marxism is encumbered by few dogmas.
 It is almost pragmatic.
-He believes profoundly in the leading role that history conferred upon Communist parties and lives by the maxim that a government should be strong and rule unshakably...Gierek's party nickname was “Tshombe,” and Silesia was the “Polish Katanga.”
+He believes profoundly in the leading role that history conferred upon Communist parties and lives by the maxim that a government should be strong and rule unshakably...Gierek's party nickname was 'Tshombe,' and Silesia was the 'Polish Katanga.'
 There he operated almost as a sovereign prince, a talented organizer with a real gift for finding efficient and loyal henchmen.
 All professions were represented in his court: engineers, economists, professors, writers, party apparatchiks and security agents".